 Another advantage of Unified Memory is that it is often more compatible with different CPUs and GPUs than traditional RAM.
 This means you are less likely to encounter compatibility issues using Unified Memory on your computer.

 The only drawback to Unified Memory is that it’s usually pricier than regular RAM.
-However, its speed and compatibility benefits make it worth the investment for many users.
+However, its speed and compatibility benefits make it worthwhile for many users.

 Frequently Asked Questions